 It was a very informative afternoon and was a fantastic opportunity for the children to experience people from very different religious backgrounds coming together to show respect, common values and harmony.

 EYFS Visit Emmanuel Church

-As part of their work about special places, the EYFS class enjoyed a visit to Emmanuel Church on Friday 3rd February.
+As part of their work about special places, the EYFS class enjoyed a visit to Emmanuel Church.

 The class also enjoyed it when Reverend Broadley joined the class for a 'Disco Dough' session at school a couple of weeks earlier.